Type tf.keras.utils

 -

-- Global dictionary of names to classes (`_GLOBAL_CUSTOM_OBJECTS`).
+object - Global dictionary of names to classes (`_GLOBAL_CUSTOM_OBJECTS`).

 Show Example